Wayru-Network/tx-tracker-service/README.md

 ---

-**Note**: This project is now maintained by the community.
-WAYRU Network no longer provides support, updates, or maintenance.
-Use at your own discretion and feel free to fork, modify, and improve as needed.
+**Note**: This project is **open source**.
+Wayru, Inc and The Wayru Foundation are no longer operating entities, and will not provide any kind of support.
+The community is welcome to use, modify, and improve this codebase.